treetrum/amazon-kindle-bulk-downloader/README.md

 #### Error: Failed to parse CRSF token

 This indicates that your login did not fully succeed.
 There are a multitude of reasons why this could happen however the simplest fix is often to login using the --manualAuth CLI flag instead of using the automated process.

+### Contributions

+We welcome contributions to improve this tool.

+To contribute:

+1. Fork the repository and create a new branch.
+2. Make your changes and commit them with a meaningful message.
+3. Submit a Pull Request with a clear description.

+For reporting issues or feature requests, open an issue on GitHub.